 Lingoda offers high-quality courses at competitive prices and with no hidden costs.
 You don’t need to pay for a book or other materials, as it is all digital, and you can access it whenever you wish to.

 The price of your language course will depend on the frequency of classes you have per week and whether you choose a monthly or a marathon plan.
 If you select a monthly plan, a class might be a bit more expensive than what you are used to.

 I once paid 330 euros for an 8-week course including 40 classes + 17 euros for the book on a traditional language course, where I had to commute twice a week.
-Each class was 2.5 hours long after long days of work.
+Each session was 2.5 hours long after long days of work with 16 other students.
 I don’t remember learning much from that course and just feeling exhausted after each lesson.

 1. Placement test can be improved

 The placement test takes only around 5 minutes to complete.
 It is very grammar-focused.
 So if you have been living in Germany for some time and can speak somewhat fluently, this test might not be the best assessment of your level.

 For example, I have been living in Germany since 2012 and took the Lingoda test in 2021.
 Even though I can communicate and understand German fluently in most situations, I was placed on an A2.1 level.

 I wish for the test to be more in-depth and to focus on listening and reading and not just on grammar.
 If you take the placement test and feel like it is not accurate, you can always contact Lingoda’s customer service.
 They are more than happy to place you at a level that you think is accurate to try it out.

 Lingoda uses Zoom as the software to conduct the online lessons.
 Unfortunately, most students have their cameras off during class.
 This leads, in my opinion, to limited interaction with others as you cannot see the reactions or emotions of the other participants.